-Every year a social issue is identified and integrated throughout the university.
+Every year a social issue is identified and promoted throughout the university.
 Students participate in community service projects and educational programs to raise awareness and make a difference.
-The social issue for the 2013-2014 year is Hunger.

 For reoccurring, monthly service activities which support the mission of the Drury Impact Project visit the Project Panthers page.

 In the US, we cannot go a day without seeing or hearing an ad telling us to buy, switch, go, do.
 The Story of Stuff and The Story of Solutions are two very short films that show how consumerism impacts us and what we can do to change it.
 Because we can change it.
 Read more about the Story of Stuff movement here.
 Snacks and good conversation guaranteed.